TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-altera-c5ekit/README.txt

 Simulation
 ----------

-The standard GRLIB flow with "make vsim" can be used to simulate the design.
-The megafunctions are replaced with simple simulation models that only simulate the minimum necesary to make the simulation work.
+The standard GRLIB flow with "make sim" can be used to simulate the design.
+The megafunctions are replaced with simple simulation models that only simulate the minimum necessary to make the simulation work.

 Programming